 The Alpine House

-In the wild, alpine plants generally only have a growing season of a few weeks each year.
+In the wild, alpine plants have a limited growing season of a few weeks each year.
 Protected by a covering of snow in winter, snowmelt in spring provides the moisture they need to grow.
-It also exposes them to drying winds and intense sunlight at these elevations.
-Alpine plants are able to maximize the opportunity for growth by the ability to photosynthesize at low and even sub-zero temperatures.
+High-altitude exposes them to drying winds and intense sunlight.
+Alpine plants are able to photosynthesise at low and even sub-zero temperatures.

-Most alpine plants, particularly those from high altitudes, need to be kept cool - even in an English summer!
-The ever-changing displays in this house mean we can give plants a much-needed period of rest and for some, dormancy.
+Most alpine plants need to be kept cool, even in an English summer.
+The displays in this house are changed continuously to give plants a period of rest or dormancy.
 The traditional plunge beds allow us to keep the sand watered in warm weather, keeping temperatures down.

-Throughout the year cushion plants, small shrubs, herbaceous perennials, bulbs and corms can be seen.
-Plants such as cyclamen, narcissus, primulas, tulips, sempervivums and ferns feature in these displays.
+Throughout the year, cushion plants, small shrubs, herbaceous perennials, bulbs and corms can be seen.
+Plants such as cyclamen, narcissus, primulas, tulips, sempervivums and ferns also feature in these displays